-Seven out of eight directors are independent.
-The average tenure of our directors is 4.1 years.
+Seven out of eight current directors, and six of our seven director nominees, are independent.
+The average tenure of our directors is 5.1 years.
 For additional information on each director, see the biographies in the "Proposal 1-Election of Directors" section of this Proxy Statement.